swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 >
 > You can use `help()` or <kbd>Shift</kbd>+<kbd>Tab</kbd> to get more information about what these methods do.
 >
 > Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded as `data`.
-Then, use `dir()` to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.
+Then, use `dir()`
-{: .challenge}
+> to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.
 >
 > > ## Solution
 > > Among many choices, `dir()` lists the `median()` function as a possibility.
 Thus,